Common Mistakes during EWI Installations

 Part of on-site organisation involves communicating with the client to ensure that your requirements in order to carry out the work are met.
 If you find that the client has gone off to work and left you without access to the property for water and electricity, then you may find yourself wasting money on bottled water and even a generator.
 Communication with the client is key to ensuring a smooth installation process!

 Different materials at each stage of the EWI installation process have different drying times.
 When materials aren’t left to dry for long enough, or they’re left too long and are no longer workable, you may find that the quality of your work is impeded upon.
-For example, when the basecoat is left too long in the bucket and then applied directly to the substrate without re-mixing it will set much quicker and its workability will be dramatically decreased, resulting in a not-so-smooth finish.
+For example, a common mistake during EWI occurs when the basecoat is left too long in the bucket and then applied directly to the substrate without re-mixing it will set much quicker and its workability will be dramatically decreased, resulting in a not-so-smooth finish.
 Always pay attention to the drying times on the bag, and attend one of our training sessions where all of these things are covered!

 EWI Materials and Common Mistakes: